Black History in Grey and Simcoe Counties

 Howard Sheffield’s modest collection of family heirlooms and Black pioneer history grew over the years as members of the community donated their ancestral artifacts, including vintage dolls, Underground Railroad quilts and abandoned shackles.
-His nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to and the cultural museum’s 4.45 hectare (11 acres) property that has become its permanent home today.
+His nieces Sylvia and Carolynn Wilson stepped in to help organize the artifacts, and as the collection grew, they eventually moved the displays and exhibits to the cultural museum’s 4.45 hectare (11 acres) property that has become its permanent home today.
 After Mr. Sheffield’s death, the Wilson sisters continued as co-directors of the museum and are very active community leaders.

 A picnic area on the property is available to sit for a snack and to enjoy the beautiful natural setting.
 Follow the Heritage Walk to different buildings that focus on different eras of Black History from the slavery era to present day.
 Have a chat with the sisters about new discoveries in the cultural museum.
 As seventh-generation Canadians, they have a lot to share about the struggles, sacrifices, ultimate successes and great significance of their ancestors.

 The Oro African Methodist Episcopal Church in Simcoe County is another historical site worth visiting, as it was one of the earliest churches built by descendants of Black soldiers from the 1812 War.